-FYS is a unique feature of ProtoSounds® that is completely controlled by the operator.
+FYS is a unique feature of ProtoSoundsTM that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
 By reviewing the following tips, you should find solutions or suggestions to the various operating scenarios you might encounter when using FYS.

-Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the radio message in Event 2 (neutral before reverse).

-Tip #2: You can terminate FYS at anytime by turning the transformer throttle Off for 15 seconds.

-Tip #3: You do not have to be in the Forward phase to utilize FYS.
+- Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the man whistles in Event 2 (neutral before reverse). - Tip #2: You can terminate FYS at anytime by turning the transformer throttle Off for 15 seconds. - Tip #3: You do not have to be in the Forward phase to utilize FYS.
 For example, if you activate the FYS feature while in Reverse and interrupt the throttle to enter Neutral, you will be entering Neutral Before Forward rather than Neutral Before Reverse as defined in Event 2 above.
-Consequently, the Forward phase will be rendered inactive by ProtoSounds® instead of the Reverse phase as explained in Event 3.
-This will allow your train to leave the yard in the reverse direction that it arrived.

-Tip #4: You can utilize FYS even if you are double-heading with another engine regardless of whether the second engine is equipped with an FYS programmed ProtoSound® module.
+Consequently, the Forward phase will be rendered inactive by ProtoSoundsTM instead of the Reverse phase as explained in Event 3.
+This will allow your train to leave the yard in the same reverse direction that it arrived in. - Tip #4: You can utilize FYS even if you are double-heading with another engine regardless of whether the second engine is equipped with an FYS programmed ProtoSoundTM module.
 If the second engine isn't equipped with FYS, the only thing to remember is that you not turn up the transformer throttle very high when entering the Reverse phase found in Event 3.
 If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since they cannot be disabled automatically like FYS equipped engines.
 If your second engine is equipped with FYS, you may want to disable it when used in double-headed operations.
-To disable FYS, see the section on programming for squeaking brakes and FYS operation on page 22 and page 23 of this manual.

-Tip #5: It is not necessary for the squeaking brake sounds to be heard to play the FYS sounds.
-For example, the brake sounds won't be heard if the high voltage setting is below 13 volts when the power is interrupted to enter the Neutral state.

-Tip #6: You can leave any of the event states at any time after entering the state by simply interrupting the transformer throttle.
+To disable FYS, see the section on programming for squeaking brakes and FYS operation on page 15 of this manual. - Tip #5: It is not necessary for the squeaking brake sounds to be heard to play the FYS sounds.
+For example, the brake sounds won't be heard if the high voltage setting is below 13 volts when the power is interrupted to enter the Neutral state. - Tip #6: You can leave any of the event states at any time after entering the state by simply interrupting the transformer throttle.
 Any sound effects programmed to play in that event will simply not occur.
 The only exception is Event 2 and Event 5.
-In Event 2, interrupting the throttle has no effect on FYS until after the radio message and the freight car doors have opened.
+In Event 2, interrupting the throttle has no effect on FYS until after the man whistles and the freight car doors have opened.
 In Event 5, you cannot interrupt FYS until after the engine begins to move.
 Interrupting the throttle before the engine begins to move has no affect on the locomotive's operation.

-Note: Consistent activation of the wheel flange squealing is determined by the condition of your transformer's whistle button rectifier disc.
-Older rectifier discs may need to be replaced in order to play squealing sounds.